The views expressed by the host on this program resonate and reverberate all across the fruited plain.

 We're hanging in there, buddy.

-And the and you know, you talk about the media, the media's done everything it can to depress you and every other voter out there to make you thinking this is already over and that Obama look you started out your call.
+The media's done everything it can to depress you and every other voter out there and to make you thinking this is already over and that Obama.

 Yeah.

-And it th th that's it's not there yet.
+And it's not there yet.

-It really it's not there yet.
+It really, it's not there yet.

 Like you said, it's not time for us to panic.